CynaCons/stm32_BluTechDevice/README.md

 # stm32_BluTechDevice

-#What does this lirabry do ?
+#What is this repository ?

 This repository contains :